tudelft-cs4200/2019/project/ms2/lab5.md

 3. Constraints for
   * duplicate definitions of classes, fields, parameters, and variables
   * field, parameter, and variable declarations that hide parameter or field declarations
-4. Properties on
-  * variable declarations to indicate whether they are fields, parameters, or local variables

 ### Submission